cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 We have benchmarked the numerical precision of our BSE implementation and compared its results to the BSE implementation in FHI aims \[[](#Liu2020)\].
 For our recommended settings, i.e.
-BSE@ev*GW*<sub>0</sub>@PBE with the aug-cc-pVDZ basis set, we have found excellent agreement with less than 5 meV mean absolute deviation over the first 10 excitation levels and the 28 molecules in *Thiel's set*.
+BSE@ev*GW*<sub>0</sub>@PBE with the aug-cc-pVDZ basis set, we have found excellent agreement with less than 5 meV mean absolute deviation averaged over the first 10 excitation levels and the 28 molecules in *Thiel's set* for Singlet excitations.

 The current BSE implementation in CP2K works for molecules.
 The inclusion of periodic boundary conditions in a Γ-only approach and with full *k*-point sampling is work in progress.